 Assessment of Nutrition and Physical Activity Policy in St. Louis Childcare Settings

-CPHSS partnered with the Center for Diabetes Translation research to identify facilitators and barriers to the implementation of evidence-based nutrition and physical activity interventions in childcare settings.
+We partnered with the Center for Diabetes Translation Research to identify facilitators and barriers to the implementation of evidence-based nutrition and physical activity interventions in childcare settings.

 Assessment of Needs and Assets among the Birth-to-21 Population in Greater St. Louis

-In collaboration with the United Way of Greater St. Louis and Dr. Jason Purnell of the Brown School, CPHSS conducted an assessment of needs, services, and resources among the Birth-to-21 population in the Greater St. Louis area.
-The analysis was conducted based on seven Birth-to-21 market areas: 1) Basic Needs and Financial Stability, 2) Child Welfare, 3) Disabilities, 4) Early Childhood Education, 5) Health, 6) Mental Health and Substance Abuse, and 7) Youth Development.
-The results were used in United Way’s strategic planning process, as well as shared with community stakeholders for use in their projects.
+In collaboration with the United Way of Greater St. Louis and Dr. Jason Purnell of the Brown School, we conducted an assessment of needs, services, and resources among the Birth-to-21 population in the Greater St. Louis area.
+The analysis was conducted based on basic needs and financial stability, child welfare, disabilities, early childhood education, health, mental health and substance abuse, and youth development.
+The results were used in United Way’s strategic planning process and shared with community stakeholders.

 Community Capacity Assessment Project